After COVID: Will we ever hug again? | DW | 12.03.2021

 Numerous studies show how much social distancing is negatively impacting us.
 SARS-CoV-2, while a tiny virus, takes a toll on our immune system and every conceivable area of our lives, especially the psychological one.

-At the end, we expect relief, the well-deserved rest after an extremely draining time.
-We expect a return to good old normality — without masks, without keeping physical distance from one another.
+In the end, we expect relief, the well-deserved rest after an extremely draining time.
+We expect a return to good old normality — without masks, without keeping a physical distance from one another.

 But will we ever get that normalcy back?
 Steven Taylor, professor at the University of British Columbia in Vancouver, Canada, and author of "Psychology of Pandemics: Preparing for the Next Global Outbreak of Infectious Disease,"is also concerned with this question.
 Speaking to DW, Taylor says, "Many people find it difficult to imagine such a return to normalcy, which is due to a cognitive bias."